 In 1980, James Earl Carter, Jr.’s Presidency laid down a moral mandate – we would no longer support governments that fell short of real Democracy.
-The Leahy amendment was also founded on sound moral principle; we cannot (in good conscience) actively support governments which don’t respect basic human rights.
+The Leahy amendment was also founded on sound moral principles; we cannot (in good conscience) actively support governments that don’t respect basic human rights.

-These righteous witnesses joined our government, dedicated to make sure that the USG would never defile the values of our founding Fathers.
+These righteous witnesses joined our government, dedicated to ensuring that the USG would never defile the values of our founding Fathers.

 [Author’s Note: our Founding Fathers believed that noble ideals would build a noble nation.
 And they were right.]

-The “woke” vibe in politics have described it this way: “we shouldn’t interfere in their lives, they are free to be with who they wish, and their affairs are their own.”
+The “woke” vibe in politics has described it this way: “We shouldn’t interfere in their lives, they are free to be with who they wish, and their affairs are their own.”

 It made perfect sense, then, when (then) Secretary of State Kerry told the Organization of American States (OAS) in 2013 that “the era of the Monroe Doctrine is over.”